youthinkyoucancode/finance-tracker/docs_phase3/test_cases.md

 # Test Cases for Personal Finance Tracker

 ## Test Case 1: Add a New Transaction
 - **Action:** Click the "Add Transaction" button.
 Fill in the required fields (e.g., Title: "Groceries," Amount: "200," Category: "Food").
-Click "Submit."
-- **Expected Result:** The transaction is displayed in the transaction list with correct details.
+- **Expected Result:** The transaction is displayed in the Transactions table with correct details.

 ## Test Case 2: Delete a Transaction
-- **Action:** Select a transaction from the list and click the "Delete" button.
+- **Action:** Select a transaction from the list and click the "Delete" button which is displayed as small bin icon.
 - **Expected Result:** The selected transaction is removed from the list and database.

 ## Test Case 3: Edit a Transaction
 - **Action:** Click the "Edit" button on a transaction.
 Update the details (e.g., change Amount to "300").
-Click "Save."
+Click "Update Transaction"
 - **Expected Result:** The transaction is updated and displayed with the new details.

 ## Test Case 4: Set and View Budgets